 To effectively manage benefit costs, an employer must periodically examine the existing liability for retiree benefits as well as future annual expected premium costs.
-GASB 74/75 require annual valuations.
-Every other year, the valuation requirement can be met by doing a "roll-forward" valuation.
-However, a full valuation may be required or preferred under certain circumstances.
+GASB 74/75 require biennial valuations.
+In addition, a valuation should be conducted whenever plan changes, changes in actuarial assumptions or other employer actions are likely to cause a material change in accrual costs and/or liabilities.